arvarghese/blog/_posts/2017-02-10-interviewing.markdown

 - What development cycles have you worked with? preferences?
 - What are your experiences with an agile environment?

+Technical Questions (rest/OO/spring/agile)
+- Rest vs Soap, whats the difference? which one do you prefer?
+- Describe a rest url for this scenario
+- Basic HTTP methods supported by rest
+- What do you like about microservices? advantages? disadvantages?
+- Talk me through a function that you would right to reverse a string?
+- Building strings, why use stringbuilder vs concatenation?
+- Tell me about your front-end experience,  Middle tier, back end

 ### Cultural/Behavioral
 - How do you stay active with tech? do you have a system in place to stay updated?
 - Have you worked on customer facing projects?